zetamarkets/sdk/README.md

 ### Placing an order.

-Placing an order on a new market (market index) will create an `OpenOrders` account.
+Placing an order on a new market will create an `OpenOrders` account.
 This is handled by the SDK.

 - The minimum price is $0.0001.
 - The minimum trade tick size is 0.001.